antvis/G6/docs/manual/getting-started.en.md

    ></iframe>

 ## Installation & Import
-There are two ways to import G6: by npm; by CDN.
+There are two ways to import G6: by NPM; by CDN.

-### 1 Import G6 by npm
+### 1 Import G6 by NPM

 **Step 1:** Run the following command under the your project's directory in terminal: